 How to create an MLA Works Cited list

 The MLA Works Cited page lists full details of every source that you cited in the text.
 The sources are alphabetized by the author’s last name (or, if there is no author, by the first word of the title).
-Each entry must correspond with at least one in-text citation.